How to Recover Corrupted SD Card: All the Methods

 Method 1: Using PC Data Recovery Software

-When it comes to recovering data from corrupted SD cards, Disk Drill is my favorite solution because it offers the perfect balance of powerful recovery capabilities and user-friendly design.
+When it comes to recovering data from corrupted SD cards, Disk Drill is my favorite solution because it offers the perfect balance of powerful recovery capabilities and a user-friendly design.

-In situations where your SD card’s file system is completely corrupted, Disk Drill can scan the raw data on your card for traces of over 400 different file signatures, from common formats like JPG and MP4 to specialized formats like CR2 and NEF raw photos.
+In situations where your SD card’s file system is completely corrupted, Disk Drill can scan the raw data on your card for traces of around 400 different file signatures, from common formats like JPG and MP4 to specialized formats like CR2 and NEF raw photos.

 Two other features I appreciate when dealing with corrupted SD cards are Disk Drill’s recovery chances indicator and built-in file preview.
 Before you commit to recovering any files, you can see their likelihood of successful recovery and preview many file types directly within the application for a reassuring visual confirmation of recoverability.